ccims/paymentsystem-service/README.md

 ### Using the app

+For a more detailed description of all functionalities visit the the Price Service section of out [Github Pages Documentation](https://ccims.github.io/overview-and-documentation/price-service).

 ```
-The backend listens at http://localhost:3300/request for the incoming default GET requests...
+The backend listens at http://localhost:3300/request for the incoming default GET requests and automatically transfers them to backend of database service (usually sitting ad http://localhost:3000 when running).

 - from http://localhost:3000/request-handler/balance to get the balance from the database service.